open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.PersistentStorage.FileSystem/README.md

 ##### writeTimeoutInMilliseconds

 Controls the timeout when writing a buffer to blob. `Optional`.
+Default if not
-Default is `60000`ms.
+specified: `60000`ms.

 ### Blob Operations